Bealby/grandpas-pocket-watch-shop/TESTING.md

 ### Mobile and Tablet Devices

-- The Website was tested on tablets and a variety of mobiles, including iPhone and Samsung.
-The results were satisfactory for all devices and continued to achieve the UX and UI goals.
+- The Website was tested on
+  mobiles, .
+The results were
+  satisfactory for all devices and continued to achieve the UX and UI goals.
+Chrome Developing tools

 ### User Testing

-Edit Delete my profile save etc

-Agile link

-- Family and friends were asked to use the finished Website to test usability and comment on whether they felt it met their needs as discussed in the Strategy section - [User Stories](#user-stories).
+- Family and friends were asked to use the finished Website to test usability and comment on whether they felt it met their needs as discussed in the Strategy section
   - iphone 8 - Chrome: Good
   - iphone xs - Chrome: Good
   - iphone xs - Safari: Good